 So, when I read the above response, I was saddened.
 But I wasn’t exactly surprised.

-I know some gay men are happy to consider transmen as possible romantic and sexual partners but they’re a real minority.
+I know some gay men are happy to consider transmen as possible romantic and sexual partners but they seem to be a minority.
 One 2018 study found only about 12% of gay men, 29% of lesbians, and 48% of bisexual/queer/non-binary people say they’d be willing to date a transgender partner.
 Even with those dismal numbers, transmen were seen more favorably than transwomen, even when that seemed to contradict a respondent’s sexual orientation (i.e. lesbians preferring transmen over transwomen as partners).
 The researchers attributed these results partly to “transphobia.”

-But, where gay men are concerned, I’m not sure that’s the whole story.
+But where gay men are concerned, I’m not sure that explains it.

 Academics have long been interested in transgender people because their existence and experiences reveal unspoken truths about how gender ‘works’ in society.

-Though gendered behaviors, identities, and appearances are highly regulated in society, the specifics of those regulations are rarely expressed directly.
+Though gendered behaviors, identities, and appearances are highly regulated, the specifics of those regulations are rarely expressed directly.
 Rather, social norms regarding gender become known when they’re violated.
 It’s in the breach that many taken-for-granted social rules about gender are revealed.

 One of those unspoken truths is the expectation that everyone’s gender presentation correspond to their biological sex.
 Over the course of our lives, most of us have relatively little access to the direct evidence of other people’s biological sex — their genitals, gonads, hormones, brain structure and function, and genetics.

 Rather, we make assumptions about people’s sex on the basis of their outward appearance: their hairstyle, clothing, ornamentation, and secondary sex characteristics such as body hair and facial shape.